RPSangil/Project-1/README.md

 - Libraries for Visualization - plotly.express, hvplot.pandas, matplotlib.pyplot, panel, pn.extension('plotly'), panel.interact, plotly.tools, seaborn
 - Libraries for Data Analysis - MCForecastTools
 - New Libraries used - yfinance, warnings, warnings.filterwarnings("ignore")

+### Clean- up and exploration

+We used Alpaca API to import the Stock Market data.
+Yfinance was used specifically for importing the S&P500 data.
+Once imported, we chose to use the closing prices for our analysis and then dropped nulls, columns and headings and sorted data where applicable.

+All the data sourced from Coingeko came in UNIX datetime format for dates so we had to convert that over.
+To fix tickers we used .droplevel(axis, level).

+Sadly, we noticeed too late that there were inconsistencies between Crypto and Stock data.

 ## Analysis